-- b.
-The Existence of Phase II follow-on commitments for the subject research, and funding commitments related to the subject effort, whether from Government sources, as documented in the DAF Customer Memorandum, or private sources, as documented through a letter of commitment, are evidence of commercialization potential. - c.
-A sound transition strategy in the DAF Customer Memorandum is also evidence of commercialization potential. - 2.
 The appropriateness, relevance, and specificity of an identified Defense Need.
-A complete and compelling Customer Memorandum (required for Topic AF234-ODCSO20 AFX234-DCSO2 submissions, optional for Orbital Prime submissions) using the mandatory template, signed by an appropriate DAF TPOC end-user and customer, indicates the appropriateness, relevance, and specificity of an identified Defense Need.
+A complete and compelling Customer Memorandum using the mandatory template, signed by an appropriate end-user and customer, indicates the appropriateness, relevance, and specificity of an identified Defense Need.
 While not required, signed letters of support from other Government personnel may be indicators of the appropriateness, relevance, and specificity of an identified Defense Need.
-Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 3.
-Technical approach.
-The technical approach, soundness, technical merit, and innovation of the proposed technical approach, as well as its differentiation from current customer alternatives.
-Includes the proposed Principal Investigators'/Project Managers', supporting staff, and consultants' qualifications to execute the proposed approach.
+Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need.